20 Kitchen Science Hacks That Actually Work

 Irina Iriser by Pexels

-Before service vegetables, try soaking them in a bowl of water with ice.
+Before serving vegetables, try soaking them in ice-cold water.
 The cold water causes the cells to firm up, making them crunchy and refreshing.
 This works best with lettuce, celery, or carrots.